evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Single_Motor_ER/_index.md

 ## Performance

-The Volvo C40 Recharge Single Motor ER offers modest performance with a maximum power of 185 kW (252 hp / 248 bhp) and a total torque of 420 Nm (310 ft-lb).
+The Volvo C40 Recharge Single Motor ER offers modest performance with a maximum power of 185 kW (252 hp / 248 bhp) and a total torque of 420 Nm (310 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.3 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 82 kWh and a net usable capacity of 79 kWh, providing an 3 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 82 kWh and a net usable capacity of 79 kWh, providing an 3 kWh buffer (3.7%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 581 to 566 km (361-352 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 13.6 kWh/100 km for the base model and 14.0 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.